cvxgrp/cvxportfolio/docs_source/index.rst

 ========================================

 CVXPortfolio is a Python library for portfolio simulation and optimization.
+It is built on top of the optimization package `CVXPY`_ and the open-source financial data source `Quandl`_.

 CVXPortfolio was designed and implemented by Enzo Busseti and Steven Diamond, with input from Stephen Boyd.